ang31in4/NBA-Stats/README.md

 # About
-This program uses [nba_api](https://github.com/swar/nba_api) to plot an NBA player's statistical averages for any season.
+This program uses [nba_api](https://github.com/swar/nba_api) to plot an NBA or WNBA player's statistical averages for any season.

 It generates a bar graph with points, rebounds, assists, steals, and blocks using Plotly, and saves it as an HTML file named `stat_bar.html`.